meonkeys/secret-octo-ironman/README.md

 Git picked a commit halfway between the given bad and good commits and guessed that 8 more steps would be requrired to find the first bad commit.

-Finally, we can kick off the search for the culprit:
+Finally, I can kick off the search for the culprit:

     git bisect run make